TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/mdio_manual_mode.md

 [TOC]

-\note If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO Manual mode as software workaround mentioned below
+\note If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, please refer to Release notes for the information [ \ref RELEASE_NOTES_PAGE ], then TI suggests to use MDIO Manual mode as software workaround mentioned below

 # Workaround for details errata i2329-MDIO interface corruption and its impact: